broadly/css-inliner/README.md

 const inliner     = new CSSInliner({ precompile });
 ```

+(Less is an optional dependency, so you need to add it in your `package.json` if
+you want to use it.)

 The `precompile` option takes a function that will be called with two arguments:
 the pathname, and the stylesheet.
 You can use the pathname to determine the
 file type based on its extension (e.g. does it end with `.less`?)